rdpoor/mu/README.md

 * Extend src/Makefile to assure that stk library is up to date.

 ## changelog

+* 2014-04-28: Created SampleBuffer object that subclasses and mimics stk::StkFrames, but creates an offset into the underlying data buffer.

+* 2014-04-27: Removed the seek(), acquireResources() and releaseResources() methods until I decide what they should do.

 * 2014-04-27: Created a FileReader subclass of Node that provides a step() interface to a sound file.
 Needs more error checking, and we